chuggerguy/mirror2device/README.md

 Also, to test new configs, new packages, etc. I boot to the slave and do the tests there.
 I also clone to a USB Flash drive so I have another backup.

+Disclaimer: I realize this does not produce a true drive clone.
+It's not a bit by bit copy of the drive.
+Perhaps it should be called an OS clone?
+Or maybe not. :)